 Ramsey Russell: Yeah.

-Patrick Devers: But luckily, we have some great programs in place that are trying to still, to preserve some good habitat out there for waterfowl and variety of other species.
+Patrick Devers: But luckily, we have some great programs in place that are trying to still, to preserve some good habitat out there for waterfowl and a variety of other species.
 And the first one I would point to is the hugely successful joint venture program.

 Ramsey Russell: Absolutely.

 Patrick Devers: That started with the North American Waterfowl Management Plan.
-The primary one in the Atlantic Flyaway is the Atlantic coast joint venture.
-And they work from Maine to Florida, really working closely with state agency partners, non government organizations, Ducks Unlimited Delta, Nature Conservancy, little local private land trust to really put money on the ground to conserve all kinds of wetlands.
+The primary one in the Atlantic Flyway is the Atlantic coast joint venture.
+And they work from Maine to Florida, really working closely with state agency partners, non government organizations, Ducks Unlimited, Delta, Nature Conservancy, little local private land trust to really put money on the ground to conserve all kinds of wetlands.
 That’s one of our best tools.
 We can do it.
 We have some good refuges in Atlantic Flyway, too.
 But then I also really think Natural Resources Conservation Service and their ability to work with private landowners and farmers to really provide great wildlife habitat on private land is probably one of our best tools out there.
 But it is daunting, populations.
 Human population just continues to grow and expand and certainly that’s our biggest factor in the Atlantic coast.

 Ramsey Russell: The joint venture program you mentioned is kind of colloquially known as the partners program.
 Is that right?